Lorcan02/ImageAwarePlus/README.md

 # ImageAware+ — Phishing Detection & Educational Platform

-A hybrid phishing detection system and educational platform built as a Final Year Project at SETU Waterford.
+A hybrid phishing detection system and educational platform built as a Final Year Project at SETU Carlow.

 ## What it does